kenghweeng/fairest-of-them-all/disparate_mistreatment/README.md

 ||  1  || 0.25 || 0.50 ||
 ```

 You will notice that in this dataset, controlling for unfairness w.r.t. false positive rates also helps control unfairness on false negative rates (rather than making it worse, or not affecting it at all).
-For more discussion, please see Section 5 of our <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a>.
+For more discussion, please see Section 5 of the <a href="http://arxiv.org/abs/1610.08452" target="_blank">paper</a>.

 ## 2. Using the code